 The SteelSeries QcK Series is our unanimous favorite in this test group.
 It is designed with gamers in mind, and that fact shows in its performance.
 Its micro-woven cloth material provides excellent tracking and above-average glide for a cloth mouse pad.
 A rubber base holds this pad firmly in place, and the entire pad is washable.
 This mouse pad can be purchased in several sizes, from small to large.
 We tested the medium size but appreciate that SteelSeries has size options to fit a variety of needs.

 Another top option for a cloth pad is the Amazon Basics Gaming Computer Mouse Pad.
 There are multiple size options to fit your desk and your preferred mouse sensitivity.
 This machine-washable mouse mat has excellent tracking and a rubber bottom delivering great work and home or office performance.

 There are a few minor issues with this pad.
-We found that the edges are a little rough and would irritate our wrist or forearm, depending on how each tester used a mouse on the pad.
+The edges are somewhat rough and could irritate the user's wrist or forearm, depending on how each tester used a mouse on the pad.
 Additionally, our pad never laid completely flat, even after spending time in the hot sun or under a pile of books.
 We still recommend the Amazon Basics Gaming Pad to anyone looking for a no-frills option at a great price.

 While there are some great positive features to this pad, it also has some downsides.
 There isn't any stitching protecting the covering from peeling up over time.
 And with our noses pressed up against the pad, we were greeted with the smell of neoprene, though it was pretty mild.
 These drawbacks are easy to look past, considering the classic design and robust padding of the Belkin Standard.

 Are you looking to combine a mouse mat and wrist rest all in one?
-Then look no further than the Amazon Basics Gel Computer Mouse Pad with Wrist Support Rest.
+Then look no further than the Amazon Basics Gel Pad with Wrist Support.
 This model combines a very comfortable wrist rest and a mouse mat at a price typically much lower than purchasing them separately.
 The rubberized base keeps this pad securely in place while you work.